fizzday/FizzDB/README.md

-# FizzDB
+# FizzRoute
-a minimall and beautiful database mapper with laravel like operation
+a mini php router with laravel like, is using for Fizzday php framework, also it can using for any other php framework which built with composer or according the psr standard